Last Updated on February 10, 2023 by Melissa S.

 When full price in the original Joules store these would have been over £100 for the 2!
 Now she is 3, the clothing sizes tend to last a full year so I don’t mind spending a bit more money on a quality product.
 Often I have just googled “**Shop name** outlet” and been surprised at how many brands have them!

+A great way to save money on baby essentials is to use reusable nappies.
 I originally invested in cloth nappies for the environmental impact as I just could not stand the thought of the amount of landfill they would create for one child.
 However, despite the initial costly outlay, they are a definite moneysaver.
-Read more about cloth nappies from this fabulous guest post by Hayley from Miss Manypennies.

 I also invested in 2 sets of cloth wipes – a white set for nappy changing and a coloured set for faces and general use.
 Again, this was initially because I didn’t want to create a mountain of disposable wipe waste rather than money saving.
 Cheeky Wipes do fantastic sets of wipes and boxes.